Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

 }

-selector.
+The function navigates to the URL, waits for the page to load, and extracts all quotes.
+Next, it checks for a "next page" link using the li.next a selector.
 If found, it constructs the full URL and recursively calls itself to scrape data from the next page until there are no further pages to scrape.

 Conclusion

 Disclaimer: This guide is for educational use only.
-While scraping public data is generally accepted, you should always read the website’s terms, and follow the legal regulations of your region.
+While scraping public data is generally accepted, you should always read the website's terms and follow the legal regulations of your region.